sakshampatel123/Febex-Forex-Digital-Amplitude/README.md

 5.  **View Chart:** Use option `2` to select a set of sessions and visualize the Febex Digital Amplitude chart.

 ## A TIP FOR YOU
--This Project uses Forex data with a binary number data sets.
+->This Project uses Forex data with a binary number data sets.
--Switch your Chart to a higher time frame .
+->Switch your Chart to a higher time frame .
 4H to be specific.
--Record each Candle stick; "'1' for Buy/Long bias, & '0' for Sell/Short bias (or a Doji)."
+->Record each Candle stick; "'1' for Buy/Long bias, & '0' for Sell/Short bias (or a Doji)."
--In a day, you will end up with sets of Data e.g (101) Representing Long, Short, Long runs for E.g London, Lond-Newy overlap, NewYork sessions respectively.
+->In a day, you will end up with sets of Data e.g (101) Representing Long, Short, Long runs for E.g London, Lond-Newy overlap, NewYork sessions respectively.
--A csv file is generated automatically using the python file, which will hold your Datasets for graph creation.
+->A csv file is generated automatically using the python file, which will hold your Datasets for graph creation.
--For accuracy, Update the csv file with more forex session data sets as guided when you run the Python file.
+->For accuracy, Update the csv file with more forex session data sets as guided when you run the Python file.

 ## Research Work